aredn/documentation/arednGettingStarted/installing_firmware.rst

 Preparation
   - Download *both* of the appropriate Mikrotik *factory* and *sysupgrade* files from the AREDN |trade| website.
 Rename the **elf** file to ``rb.elf`` and keep the *sysupgrade* **bin** file available for later.

   - Set your computer’s Ethernet network adapter to a static IP address on the subnet you will be using for the new device.
 This can be any network number of your choice, but it is recommended that you use the 192.168.1.x subnet because it will put devices on the network you will eventually need to use in order to complete the installation.
-For example, you can give your computer a static IP such as 192.168.1.100 with a netmask of 255.255.255.0.
-You can choose any number for the fourth octet, as long as it is not within the range of DHCP addresses you will be providing as shown below.
+For example, you can give your computer a static IP such as 192.168.1.10 with a netmask of 255.255.255.0.
+You can choose any number for the fourth octet, as long as it is *not* within the range of DHCP addresses you will be providing as shown below.

   - Connect an Ethernet cable from your computer to the network switch, and another cable from the LAN port of the PoE adapter to the switch.
 Finally connect an Ethernet cable from the *POE* port to the node, but leave the device powered off for now.
 If you are flashing a *Mikrotik hAP ac lite* that uses a separate AC adapter, connect the last Ethernet cable from the switch to the Mikrotik's WAN port (1).

 PXE Boot: *Linux Procedure*
   1. Create a directory on your computer called ``/tftp`` and copy the ``rb.elf`` file there.

   2. Determine your computer’s Ethernet *interface name* with ``ifconfig``.
-It will be the interface you set to 192.168.1.100 above.
+It will be the interface you set to 192.168.1.10 above.
 You will use this interface name in the command below as the name after ``-i`` and you must substitute your login user name after ``-u`` below.
-Use a ``dhcp-range`` of IP addresses that are also on the same subnet as the computer: for example 192.168.1.110,192.168.1.120 as shown below.
+Use a ``dhcp-range`` of IP addresses that are also on the same subnet as the computer: for example 192.168.1.100,192.168.1.200 as shown below.

   3. Open a terminal window to execute the following dnsmasq command with escalated privileges:

       >>>
-      > sudo dnsmasq -i eth0 -u joe --log-dhcp --bootp-dynamic --dhcp-range=192.168.1.110,192.168.1.120 -d -p0 -K --dhcp-boot=rb.elf --enable-tftp --tftp-root=/tftp/
+      > sudo dnsmasq -i eth0 -u joe --log-dhcp --bootp-dynamic --dhcp-range=192.168.1.100,192.168.1.200 -d -p0 -K --dhcp-boot=rb.elf --enable-tftp --tftp-root=/tftp/

   4. With the unit powered off, press and hold the reset button on the radio while powering on the device.
 Continue to hold the reset button until you see output information from the computer window where you ran the dnsmasq command, which should happen after 20-30 seconds.
 Release the reset button when you see the "sent" message, which indicates success, and you can now <ctrl>-C or end dnsmasq.